fazlulkarimweb/fastest-fastapi/README.md

 6. 🌟 **Industry Best Practices**: Rest assured that the codebase you'll be working with is the same one used in production environments.
 We've followed industry best practices throughout its microservices oriented development, ensuring code quality, scalability, and maintainability.

+7. ⏱️ **Fast Development**: By adopting this approach, you can save countless hours lost in debugging.
+We've learned these lessons the hard way, and now you can benefit from our experience.
+Speed up your development process and avoid unnecessary debugging efforts.

-By considering these benefits, you can leverage this faster FastAPI boilerplate to accelerate your development process and deliver high-quality, performant applications.
+By considering these benefits, you can leverage this fastest FastAPI boilerplate to accelerate your development process and deliver high-quality, performant applications.

 ## Prerequisites